Gr8-Dayne/401-Data-Structures/README.md

 Problem domain was to find a way to insert an integer into the middle of an array of integers.

 #### Approach & Efficiency
-Through research and teamwork a plan was devised via whiteboard to complete this challenge.
+Through research and teamwork, a plan was devised via whiteboard to complete this challenge.

 #### Solution
 <a href=https://github.com/Gr8-Dayne/401-Data-Structures/blob/master/challenges/ArrayReverse/assets/Day2.jpg>Whiteboard<a/>